millerms/CranburyChiropractic/_pages/services/laser-therapy.md

 - Range-of-motion and functional milestones
 - Your own report of “how it feels” over time

-> We’ll tell you if laser isn’t the right match or if another service is a better first step.
+> We’ll tell you if cold laser isn’t the right match or if another service is a better first step.

 ### FAQs
 **Is it safe?**
 Used appropriately, yes.
-We follow safety protocols and provide eye protection.
+Cold laser is non‑invasive and we follow safety protocols, including protective eyewear.

 **Will I feel anything?**
-Most feel a mild warmth; some feel nothing.
-It’s non-invasive.
+Most people feel little to no sensation; sometimes a mild warmth.
+Treatments are non‑thermal.

 **How many sessions will I need?**
-Varies by condition and goals.
-We reassess and adjust.
+It varies by condition and goals.
+With Class III devices, a **short series** is common.
+We reassess and adjust as you go.

 **Can I combine it with other care?**
 Yes—often paired with adjustments and exercises.